diogok/terraform-scaleway-docker-swarm/README.md

-# Terraform Docker Swarm Module
+# Terraform Scaleway Docker Swarm Module

-_work in progress_

-This module creates a docker swarm cluster with TLS enabled.
+This module creates a docker swarm cluster with TLS enabled on Scaleway.

-Future plan is to create a docker swarm cluster on multiple providers.
+It does not create network security groups, docker access is secured using TLS certificates but creating network security groups is up to you.

+Still to do:

+- Support choosing a key file for ssh.
+Right now it trusts you local ssh agent.
+- Support joining an existing docker swarm.
+- Support additional volumes.
+- Support bastion hosts to provision instances.

 ## Dependencies